tier4/nebula/docs/parameters.md

 #### `filters`

 A string expressing the filters used to accept/reject arriving CAN frames.
-See [man candump](https://manpages.ubuntu.com/manpages/jammy/man1/candump.1.html) for info on syntax.
+See [man candump](https://manpages.ubuntu.com/manpages/jammy/man1/candump.1.html) for syntax information.
 You can install `candump` via `apt install can-utils`.

 ## ROS-Specific Settings